SUPPORT

 PLANNED GIVING

+Make your legacy part of the future of the U.S. National Arboretum!
 Making a planned gift is a wonderful way to show your support and appreciation for Friends of the National Arboretum and its mission while accommodating your own personal, financial, estate-planning, and philanthropic goals.
-Make your legacy part of the future of the U.S. National Arboretum.

 While we encourage you to check with your financial advisor, there are multiple ways to make a legacy gift, including making FONA a beneficiary of a retirement account, life insurance policy, will, or living trust.
-See our suggested bequest language.
-Please contact us at info@fona.org with questions or to learn about other legacy gift options.

 With appreciation to those who have generously supported FONA through estate gifts: